 Don't have a regular vendor?
 Start by asking your network for recommendations.

 Try to look for vendors when you don’t need them.
 You’ll have time to meet with them, to get a feel for their style so you can select ones you are comfortable with and will get your job done right and on time.
-And we know you're busy, but try not to turn away a sales call.
-You may not think you'll ever need them, but they have an idea of how they can help you – you never know when their skillset may come in handy.
+And we know you’re busy, but try not to turn away a sales call.
+You may not think you'll ever need them, but they may have an idea of how they can help you and you never know when their skillset may come in handy.

 2. Stop trying to solve things yourself – work together.

 Two heads are better than one.
 Combine your expertise with your vendor’s because, again, the best ideas always come from collaboration!
 Having a conversation can lead to thought provoking questions that can get you thinking more strategically.
 Vendors can strategize with you on how to get the most bang for your buck.